toa-io/toa/extensions/exposition/documentation/octets.md

 Entry, while subsequent chunks contain results from the workflow endpoints.

 In case a workflow endpoint returns an error, the error chunk is sent to the stream, and the stream is closed.
+Error's properties are added to the error chunk, among with the `step` identifier.

 ```
 201 Created